Ammonia, Blood - Saskatoon

 Collection procedure

-- Collection container should be filled completely and placed immediately on ice
+Collection container MUST be prechilled, filled completely and placed immediately on ice

-- Whole blood sample must be centrifuged within 30 minutes of collection
+Whole blood sample must be centrifuged refrigerated within 30 minutes of collection

 Required volume